-In 2022, the committee of the Hampstead Neighbourhood Forum decided that it was time to make sure that the 2018 Plan was up to date and still reflected the wishes of people living in Hampstead.
-In particular, we thought that it should reflect the intensification of climate change, which makes it even more essential to reduce the use of fossil fuels and to encourage sustainable development.
+In 2022, the committee of the Hampstead Neighbourhood Forum decided that it was time to make sure that the Plan was up to date and still reflected the wishes of people living in Hampstead.
+In particular, we thought that it should reflect the intensification of changes to the climate, which makes it even more essential to discourage the use of fossil fuels and to develop more sustainably.
+This new draft, of a new Hampstead Neighbourhood Plan 2025-2040, is the result.

-Just as with the previous Plan, the overall aim is to promote Hampstead's future as a lively and contemporary neighbourhood with an exceptional heritage and unique open spaces.
-Among the changes are new policies to promote sustainability in the design and construction of buildings, and to enhance the biodiversity networks that are so important to a green area such as Hampstead.
+Just as with the existing Plan, the overall aim is to promote Hampstead's future as a lively and contemporary neighbourhood with exceptional heritage and unique open spaces.
+Among the changes are new policies to promote sustainability in development, and to enhance the biodiversity networks that are so important to a green area such as Hampstead.

 The Hampstead Neighbourhood Forum consists entirely of volunteers.
 Since 2014, we have consulted repeatedly and extensively with residents, businesses and other stakeholders in Hampstead.
-This document is thus the product of a decade of work by many volunteers, and is based on the input of hundreds of local people.
+This document is thus the product of ten years of work by many volunteers, and is based on the input of hundreds of local people.

-The Forum would like to thank everyone who has helped produce this new Plan, including committee members and advisers past and present, and our local Councillors.
+The Forum would like to thank everyone who has helped produce this revised draft, including committee members and advisers past and present, and our local Councillors.
 Deborah McCann and Clare Hamman made important contributions.
 We are very grateful to Andrew Triggs, Brian O'Donnell and Nicola Tulley at Camden for their guidance and support.

+Alexander Nicoll

-Alexander Nicoll Chair, Hampstead Neighbourhood Forum
+Chair, Hampstead Neighbourhood Forum

 www.hampsteadforum.org